ellakoa/postcard-poem/content/posts/the-little-boats.md

   festive lights which reflect in the water
 poem: |
-  Bag of chips and not a gull in sight an evening stroll to the harbour lights
+  Bag of chips and not a gull in sight an evening stroll to the harbour lights.
-  There's a nip in the air and sudden blasts of wind we are wrapped up warm against a cold that stings
+  There's a nip in the air and sudden blasts of wind, we are wrapped up warm against a cold that stings.

-  We casually stroll the harbour arm taking our time completely charmed and as twilight darkens into the night the festive lights glow bright
+  We casually stroll the harbour arm taking our time completely charmed, and as twilight darkens into the night the festive lights glow bright.

-  It warms our cockles but not our toes or the tip of a now red shiny nose
+  It warms our cockles but not our toes or the tip of a now, red shiny nose.
   Hot chocolate with sprinkles before we make tracks, we turn and wave and the little boats twinkle back.